JimTheScientist/wisp.py/README.md

 A tiny Python package to interact with the WISP game panel API.
 (Modified by JimTheScientist).

 ### Installation

-The below command installs the original wisp.py, which does not make requests properly.
-I will update this when I haev modified this to work properly.
-To install from PIP simply run

 I will not be making a pull request to the original library.
 I'm not the best at this and it will likely have mistakes in it.

+To install from PIP simply run

 ```
 pip install wisp.py-jimthescientist==1.0.0